-In the last decade, we have assisted of new technologies in the medical area and the development of tailored, patient-specific therapeutical strategies to improve oncologic and functional outcomes respecting the quality of life for [1]
+In the last decade, we have assisted in the introduction of new technologies in the medical area and the development of tailored, patient-specific therapeutical strategies to improve oncologic and functional outcomes respecting the quality of life for patients [1]

-Innovations ha also characterized urology, with the application of new optical technology and robotics to surgery.
+Innovations have also characterized urology, with the application of new optical technology and robotics to surgery.

 The era of the Da Vinci system (Intuitive Surgical) as one competitor for robotic surgery has been recently interrupted by the introduction of 2 new robots such as HUGO (Medtronic) and VERSIUS (CMR surgical).